Bitcoin in general

 A tree constructed by hashing paired data (the leaves), then pairing and hashing the results until a single hash remains, the merkle root.
 In Bitcoin, the leaves are almost always transactions from a single block.

-A network node that finds valid proof of work for new blocks, by repeated hashing.
+A Bitcoin user that attempts to find valid proof of work for new candidate blocks, by repeated hashing until the difficulty target is met.

 An amount of satoshis included in each new block as a reward by the network to the miner who found the proof of work solution.
 Initially it was 50 bitcoin per block, which is halved every 210 000 blocks, or roughly 4 years.
 This leads to a total money supply of just below 21 million bitcoin.